-Belize, the beautiful Central American country on the Caribbean Sea, offers a wealth of travel adventures from snorkeling in the warm, turquoise waters of the Caribbean to exploring ancient Mayan sites and ruins to hiking in lush, tropical rainforests and jungles.
+Belize, the beautiful Central American country on the Caribbean Sea, offers a wealth of travel adventures from snorkeling in the warm, turquoise waters of the Caribbean to exploring ancient Mayan ruins to hiking in lush, tropical rainforests and jungles.

 Maps of Belize and Central America

 (Click on the images below to view the full-size maps in a separate window or browser tab.)

 The weather in Belize is all that you could want out of your typical tropical island paradise.
 Unless you’re pretty lucky, chances are the weather is nicer in Belize than wherever you may be reading this page, or probably will be in a few more hours.
 Daily high temperatures in Belize range from the low to high 80’s (F) all year round.